23 of the Best Types of Orchids to Grow as Houseplants

 Known as “swan orchids” in reference to the shapes of their flowers, the 33 species of the Cycnoches genus are native to Central and South America.

-These sympodial plants produce pseudobulbs that are conical or spindle shaped.
+These sympodial plants produce conical or spindle shaped pseudobulbs.
 Plants maintain only three pseudobulbs at a time, with the oldest dying back when a new one is produced.

 A horizontal image of Cycnoches barthiorum 'Pink Dove' orchid flowers spilling over the side of a dark container pictured on a dark soft focus background.